-South Carolina in the last 20 years has seen increased flooding due to not only storm ocean surge, but torrential amounts of rain fall, endured by the Midlands of South Carolina in Columbia.
+SC Flooding information.
+South Carolina in the last 20 years has seen increased flooding due to not only storm ocean surge, but torrential amounts of rainfall, endured by the Midlands of South Carolina in Columbia.
 As well as the coast in Charleston SC known as the “Low Country”, which really is no surprise given Charleston, Myrtle Beach, and Hilton Head’s high risk of hurricane activity.
-In 2016 the coast of SC took a huge hit from hurricane Mathew doing $10s of Millions in damage, and in 2017 hurricane Sandy wreaked havoc on the northeastern coast of the United States with Sandy with over an estimated $Billion.
-In 2018 hurricane Harvey decimated Houston TX like they had never seen from storm surge.
+In 2016 the coast of SC took a huge hit from hurricane Matthew doing $100s of Millions in damage, and in 2017 Hurricane Sandy wreaked havoc on the northeastern coast of the United States with Sandy over an estimated $Billion.
+In 2018 hurricane Harvey decimated Houston TX as they had never seen from storm surge.

 ABOUT FEMA FLOOD MAPS

 Use the risk zone map below to assess what risk your home may have over the next 50 years if sea levels continue to rise at the same level they are currently.
 This map is based on computer model algorithms that have many variables, guesstimates, and evidence to calculate the data it renders.
 So, what about rising sea levels due to climate change?
 The rise in the climate even incrementally can have significant impacts on the weather as evidenced by severe hurricanes, tornadoes, excessive rainfall, and the like.
 Its actual cause is still up for debate by so-called “experts”, or basically those who research and read for a living.
 That said, there is no denying all of us would be prudent to be careful and watch what happens over the next 40 years or so with not only the weather but storm surge and rising sea levels.